DEAP/deap/doc/tutorials/next_step.rst

 +++++++++++++++
 When building evolutionary algorithms the toolbox is used to contain the operators, which are called using their generic name.
-For example, here is a very small sample of what looks like a simple generational evolutionary algorithm.
+For example, here is a very small sample of a simple generational evolutionary algorithm.

 .. literalinclude:: ../../tutorials/part_3/3_6_using_the_toolbox.py
    :lines: 30-